juacker/git-link.nvim/README.md

 # Git-Link for NeoVim

 Quickly jump from a line of code in Neovim to the same line of code in the browser, assuming the remote from your local repository is on github, gitlab, etc.
-Useful when trying to share a link to a specific line of code with your colleagues.
+Useful for sharing a link to a line of code with your colleagues.

 `<leader>gu` -> get the link to the URL of the original repository of the code line under your cursor